 Commission and fees:

 cTrader has a nice feature that allows you to change the layout to suit your needs.
 You can pick a chart-only layout or the default, which includes analysis and trading news.
-Even the charts are customizable, allowing you to display different ones side by side, or toggle between them.
+Even the charts are customizable, allowing you to display different charts side-by-side, or toggle between them.
 Some of cTrader’s features and windows look fairly similar to MetaTrader 4, so it’s an easy transition if you’re used to the latter.

-cTrader for desktop is available on Windows, but also provides a web trading version that is compatible on any operating system with Firefox, Chrome or Opera.
-Mobile platforms are available on both Android and Mac OSX.
+cTrader for desktop is available on Windows but also provides a web trading version that is compatible with any operating system with Firefox, Chrome or Opera.
+Mobile platforms are available for both Android and Mac OSX.